luca28pet/PortalsPE/README.md

 - _/portal fill portalName blockId_: fill a portal with a block

 **Permissions:**
-- portal.admin: access to the main command
+- portalspe.admin: access the main command

 **Config:**